jantman/awslimitchecker/.github/PULL_REQUEST_TEMPLATE.md

 [Development documentation](http://awslimitchecker.readthedocs.org/en/latest/development.html)
 and specifically the [Pull Request Guidelines](http://awslimitchecker.readthedocs.org/en/latest/development.html#pull-requests).

+__IMPORTANT:__ Please take note of the below checklist, especially the first two items.

 # Pull Request Checklist

+- [ ] All pull requests should be __against the develop branch__, not master.
+- [ ] All pull requests must include the Contributor License Agreement (see below).
 - [ ] Code should conform to the [Development Guidelines](http://awslimitchecker.readthedocs.org/en/latest/development.html#guidelines):
     - [ ] pep8 compliant with some exceptions (see pytest.ini)
     - [ ] 100% test coverage with pytest (with valid tests).
 If you have difficulty